Daily

 Cost Estimation

-The range reflects DIY component pricing — the low end assumes budget brands and bulk panel pricing, the high end assumes name-brand inverters and premium LiFePO4.
-It does not include mounting hardware, wiring, conduit, breakers, fusing, a transfer switch, generator backup, permits, or professional labor — typically another $1,000–$5,000+ depending on your setup.
+The range reflects DIY component pricing.
+The low end assumes budget brands and bulk panel pricing; the high end assumes name-brand inverters and premium LiFePO4.
+Mounting hardware, wiring, conduit, breakers, fusing, a transfer switch, generator backup, permits, and professional labor typically add another $1,000–$5,000+ depending on your setup.
 Budget at least 30% above the hardware estimate for balance-of-system costs.

 Est. cost = panels + batteries + inverter + controller (hardware only)